Monday, December 1, 2008

 An autopsy and police investigations revealed no drugs were in his system at the time of his death.
 Friends and family do not believe he committed suicide.
 Perhaps he just decided at that moment that taking a swim was the right idea.
 An irresistible impulse.

-Buckley had told a friend, a few months earlier, that he believe bipolar disorder was responsible for his intense, musically fruitful and very emotional mood swings.
+Buckley had told a friend, a few months earlier, that he believed bipolar disorder might have been responsible for his intense, musically fruitful and very emotional mood swings.

 Saturday, October 4, 2008